 Rudesheim cascades down a hill towards the Rhine River, its steep cobbled streets lined with medieval half-timbered houses.
 In the heart of the Old Town, the narrow and picturesque Drosselgasse lane is filled with shops and restaurants.
-Accompanied by chiming church bells or an accordion tune, savor the local bratwurst and schnitzel along with a stein of beer or the local wine, Rheingauer Reisling.
+Accompanied by chiming church bells or an accordion tune, savor the local bratwurst and schnitzel along with a stein of beer or the local wine, Rheingau Riesling.
 A trip to Rudesheim is not complete without sampling the local specialty coffee drink, Rudesheimer Kaffee.
-Locally distilled Asbach Uralt Brandy and whipped cream make this coffee cocktail unforgettable.
+Locally-distilled Asbach Uralt Brandy and whipped cream make this coffee cocktail unforgettable.

 A trip to Rudesheim necessitates a boat cruise down the Rhine River to witness the impressive castles perched on hilltops that hold legends of the area.

-Rudesheim is known for its Christmas market, which attracts vendors and guests from all over the world.
-With snow crunching underfoot, stroll through the 120 market stalls with a cup of steaming Gluhwein, hot mulled wine.
-It’s the perfect place to purchase that elusive Christmas gift.
+The Rüdesheim Christmas Market of Nations attracts vendors and guests from all over the world.
+With snow crunching underfoot, stroll through the 120 market stalls with a cup of steaming Gluhwein, or hot-mulled wine.
+It’s also the perfect place to purchase that elusive Christmas gift.

-Pro Tip: Hotel Zur Rose, just a few minutes’ walk to the Old Town, is a lovely, welcoming hotel.
+Pro Tip: Hotel Zur Rose, just a few minutes from the Old Town, is a lovely, welcoming hotel.

 Pro Tip: Drive up to Roc d’Anglars for spectacular views over Saint-Antonin-Noble-Val and the Aveyron Valley.

 Nestled in the rolling Surrey Hills, just 35 miles from London, is the darling town of Shere.
-This small village with its thatched roof and timber frame cottages is picture-perfect.
-Take a walk along the well-marked trails of the Surrey Hills and nestle back in Shere for a soothing cup of tea and freshly baked scones at Hillly’s Tea Shop.
-Wander up the cobbled lane through the roofed gateway to Saint James Church (1190) with its striking spire and down Rectory Lane to the bubbling River Tillingbourne.
+This small village with its thatched roof and timber-frame cottages is picture-perfect.
+Take a walk along the well-marked trails of the Surrey Hills and nestle back in Shere for a soothing cup of tea and freshly-baked scones at Hilly’s Tea Shop.
+Wander up the cobbled lane through the roofed gateway to Saint James’ Church (1190) with its striking spire and down Rectory Lane to the bubbling River Tillingbourne.
 It’s no wonder that charming Shere has been used as a location in countless movies, my favorite being The Holiday (2006).
 If you love traditional British pubs, stop by The White Horse, a former 15th-century farmhouse, where Cameron Diaz met up with Jude Law and the sparks of romance took off!

-Pro Tip: With Christmas lights twinkling in the lead paned windows, snowflakes falling.
-Don’t miss Carols in the Shere Square on Christmas Eve.
+Pro Tip: With Christmas lights twinkling in the lead-paned windows and snowflakes falling, don’t miss Carols in the Square on Christmas Eve.

-Pro Tip: Don’t miss Mama’s Picanteria for a delicious combination of international flavors concocted by the creative chefs from their worldly travels.
+Pro Tip: Don’t miss MAMA’S picanteria for a delicious combination of international flavors concocted by creative chefs from their worldly travels.

 Pro Tip: Climb up the 366 stairs of the belfry tower for panoramic and magnificent views.
 Can you see the windmills and the North Sea?
-The staircase gets quite narrow the higher you climb.
+The staircase gets quite narrow the higher you climb, though.